rsn8887/jumpnbump/README.md

 Overview
 =====
-This is my Switch and Vita port of the classic DOS game Jump'n'Bump by Brainchild Design, based on the SDL2 port by @felixhaedicke.
+This is my Switch and Vita port of the classic multiplayer-only MS-DOS game Jump'n'Bump by Brainchild Design, based on the SDL2 port by @felixhaedicke.

 Jump'n'Bump is a simple but addictive multiplayer game.
 The goal is to stomp as many other rabbits as possible to win the game.